-The GCA considers the concept of "credit in default" which reflects European regulations under Article 178 of the CRR.
+The GCA considers the concept of "credit in default" which reflects the European regulations within the scope of article 178 of the CRR.
 Grupo Crédito Agrícola immediately began to align with the concept defined in "Guidelines on the application of the definition of default under Article 178 of Regulation (EU) No. 575/2013".